 I introduced a number of useful structures via the film such as definite and indefinite articles, plural adjectives, and il veut & ils veulent.
 The unit also reinforced recently-learned material like descriptions in the third person.
 Students received a vocabulary list and structures handout to track this information.

 Once we'd finished the film, students made a mind map about the characters, setting, and main events.
-This served as a graphic organizer for them to each make a trailer about the film.
+This served as a graphic organizer for them to each make a trailer about the film (assignment & rubric found at link).
 They pulled images from online sources and added their own narration using memorized language from the packet and descriptive sentences of their own creation.
 Next, students watched one another's trailers and scribed what they heard as a way to reinforce the most important vocabulary from the film.

 I gave an ACTFL IPA-style interpretive reading assessment based on the first page of the book version of the story.
 It was astounding to see students handle this gracefully after just 3 months of French study!
 Many thanks to Lisa Shepard, whose blog features examples this type of assessment.
 After the assessment, while I was at ACTFL, I posted a number of pages from the book and had students choose one to study in depth.